port view of sardinia with sail boats socked in foreground and port city of castelsardo in background

 (Pronounced spehz-zah-tee-noh dee vee-tehl-loh cohn pee-sehl-lee in Italian)

-This is a veal stew served with peas that you will find inland at many restaurants.
+This is a veal stew (spezzatino) served with peas that you will find inland at many restaurants.
 It’s simple yet rich and satisfying.

 Agnello con carciofi